Templates Inputs

 • Type string

-• Kind hidden - one line text, characters are masked.
+• Kind hidden – single-line text with masked characters

 • Kind textarea – multi-line text